 Larimer County Offices, Courts, District Attorney, and Landfill are closed on May 29, 2017 in observance of the Memorial Day Holiday.
 Critical services at Larimer County are not disrupted by closures.

-Report last updated: 11/25/2014
+Report last updated: 5/23/2017

-If extremely muddy conditions exist, these trails may be closed to protect them from damage.
-Such closures will be posted on this site, on open space road signs, at trailheads and a Facebook and Twitter update will be sent out.
-Otherwise, please stay on trail and do not go around muddy spots.
+Please stay on trail and do not go around muddy spots.
 If people go around muddy areas, the trail widens and vegetation is trampled.
 A widened trail is very difficult and expensive to restore.
 Thank you for helping to keep your open spaces beautiful!

 For Natural Resources events and activities, check out the Events Calendar!

 The new trail is now open and accessible to bikers, trail runners and equestrian riders; however, no hikers are permitted on the Hidden Valley Trail.

 Devil's Backbone is home to many species of snake, including Prairie Rattlesnakes.
 It is not unlikely for you to see a snake during the morning and evening when they are most active.
 If you encounter a snake, back away slowly and give it several feet of space to retreat.
 If you are bitten by a snake, stay put and call 911.

 It is illegal to kill snakes at the Devil's Backbone.